hyperledger-archives/indy-sdk/README.md

-# Project Status
+# Indy SDK Status
-Releases are currently only created as they are needed.
+The Indy community is transitioning to a new approach to Indy client applications, and so new releases of the Indy SDK are currently only created as they are needed.
 We are actively seeking contributors to take ownership of creating new releases.
+If you are interested in helping with a new release of the Indy-SDK,please reach out using the contact information below.

+Hyperledger Indy's ledger implementation, [Indy Node](https://github.com/hyperledger/indy-node) and related codebases, continue to be maintained and improved.

-An alternative approach to the Indy SDK is being developed which divides LibIndy into multiple shared libraries which will be part of the Indy and Aries projects:
+The new approach to Indy client applications that is being developed divides LibIndy into multiple shared libraries which are part of the Indy and Aries projects:

-* a verifiable data registry for communication with Indy ledgers,
+* [indy-vdr](https://github.com/hyperledger/indy-vdr): a client-side library for communicating with an Indy ledger (VDR is "Verifiable Registry Data", per the proposed W3C DID standard)
-* an encrypted storage service for Hyperledger Aries agents,
-* a credential exchange library,
-* and a library of shared Rust functions.
+* [indy-shared-rs](https://github.com/hyperledger/indy-shared-rs): a client-side library containing relevant Rust utilities including support for the Indy AnonCreds Verifiable Credential exchange format
+* [aries-askar](https://github.com/hyperledger/aries-askar): a Hyperledger Aries level secure storage service that replaces the "indy-wallet" component of the indy-sdk

 Progress is recorded in the notes for the [Indy Contributors Meeting](https://wiki.hyperledger.org/display/indy/Indy+Contributors+Meeting).

-[Indy Node](https://github.com/hyperledger/indy-node) will continue to be maintained and improved.

-If you would like to continue the development of Indy SDK by implementing a feature, bug fix, or publishing a release, please contact us and the appropriate guidance and controls can be granted.
+If you would like to continue the development of Indy SDK by implementing a feature, bug fix, or publishing a release, please reach out and the appropriate guidance and controls can be granted.
 You can find us in [#indy-contributors on Hyperledger Rocket Chat](http://chat.hyperledger.org/channel/indy-contributors) or [the Indy mailing list](http://lists.hyperledger.org/g/indy/).

 Feel free to contact us if you have questions.